Private Vaccinations To Protect Your Health

 It is best to give the HPV vaccination before adolescent experimentation or sexual activity begins as the vaccine will not be as effective if a HPV infection is already present.
 Nevertheless, even if such activities have commenced, the vaccine can still offer protection against the relevant types of HPV to which the person has not yet been exposed.
 New research suggests that the vaccine may also boost the immune response against the relevant types of HPV to which the person has already been exposed, and that it may perhaps be suitable for people of all ages, however this requires further investigation.

-In the UK, the original HPV vaccine (called Gardasil) is routinely offered to girls and boys aged 12 and 13 years by the NHS.
-However this only protects against a total of four types of HPV.
+In the UK, the HPV vaccine is routinely offered to girls and boys aged 12 and 13 years by the NHS.

 The Gardasil 9 vaccination is licenced for both girls and boys from nine years of age.
 It is administered in two doses up to the age of 14 years and in three doses over the age of 15 years, both courses over a six month period.